gardenlinux/gardenlinux/README.md

   - Bare Metal

 ## Quick Start
-The entire build runs in a <i>privileged</i> Docker container that orchestrates all further actions.
+The entire build runs in a <i>privileged</i> Podman/Docker container that orchestrates all further actions.
 If not explicitly skipped, unit tests will be performed.
 Extended capabilities are at least needed for loop back support.
 Currently AMD64 and ARM64 architectures are supported.

 ### Build Requirements